 "Wait-and-see should not be a part of the decision process," says Edward C. Jauch, M.D., of the Medical University of South Carolina.
-Some stroke victims may not be aware of their symptoms or may be unable to communicate, adds Jauch, who also is a member of the National Stroke Association's Professional Advisory Committee.
+Some stroke victims may not be aware of their symptoms or may be unable to communicate, adds Jauch, lead author of the 2013 American Heart Association Acute Ischemic Stroke Guidelines.

 Two kinds of stroke

 About 87 percent of all strokes are "ischemic," and occur when a blood clot blocks a blood vessel in the brain or an artery to the brain.
 If administered in time, a clot-busting treatments and intra-arterial catheter-based therapies using new “stent retrievers” can help reduce the damage from this kind of stroke, so getting treatment quickly is absolutely critical.
 There are now two strategies to remove the stroke causing clot, says Walter Koroshetz, M.D., Director, National Institute of Neurological Disorders and Stroke.
 The drug, tPA, is given by injection and has been shown effective in dissolving clots and improving outcome if given within three to four hours after stroke onset.
 In people with clots blocking the larger brain arteries, a specialist can pass a catheter into the blocked brain artery and remove the clot.
 This procedure has been shown effective if performed within six hours after stroke in patients who did not respond to tPA.

 The second type of stroke is "hemorrhagic," and occurs when a blood vessel in the brain breaks, causing bleeding in the brain.
 These strokes generally need to be treated in intensive care and may require surgery.